isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 (Not enforceable) While not enforceable, a good static analyzer can detect patterns that indicate a possible improvement to meet this rule.
 For example, a class with a (pointer, size) pair of member and a destructor that `delete`s the pointer could probably be converted to a `vector`.

-### <a name="Rc-five"></a>C.21: If you define or `=delete` any default operation, define or `=delete` them all
+### <a name="Rc-five"></a>C.21: If you define or `=delete` any copy, move, or destructor function, define or `=delete` them all

 ##### Reason

-The *special member functions* are the default constructor, copy constructor, copy assignment operator, move constructor, move assignment operator, and destructor.

-The semantics of the special functions are closely related, so if one needs to be declared, the odds are that others need consideration too.
+The semantics of copy, move, and destruction are closely related, so if one needs to be declared, the odds are that others need consideration too.

-Declaring any special member function except a default constructor, even as `=default` or `=delete`, will suppress the implicit declaration of a move constructor and move assignment operator.
+Declaring any copy/move/destructor function, even as `=default` or `=delete`, will suppress the implicit declaration of a move constructor and move assignment operator.
 Declaring a move constructor or move assignment operator, even as `=default` or `=delete`, will cause an implicitly generated copy constructor or implicitly generated copy assignment operator to be defined as deleted.
-So as soon as any of the special functions is declared, the others should all be declared to avoid unwanted effects like turning all potential moves into more expensive copies, or making a class move-only.
+So as soon as any of these are declared, the others should all be declared to avoid unwanted effects like turning all potential moves into more expensive copies, or making a class move-only.

 ##### Example, bad

-    struct M2 {   // bad: incomplete set of default operations
+    struct M2 {   // bad: incomplete set of copy/move/destructor operations
     public:
         // ...
         // ... no copy or move operations ...